 Board: Ride Kink

-Camber Option: Hybrid Twin Camber.
-Camber with micro rocker zones at the contact points.
+Camber Option: Hybrid Camber.
+Camrocker with a small rocker zone right before the contact points.